-Tidal power is extremely dominated by the lowest energy class of 0-500 W/m2 covering 403,781 km2, which is 99.6% of the total area assessed.
-The cable overlap for the rare higher energy areas is at most 20.1% (12 of 59 km2) for 500-1,000 W/m2 in the West and less than 3% for the even rarer higher energy classes of 1,000-1,500 or >1,500 found only in Alaska or the East.
+The cable overlap for tidal energy sites is 20.1% (12 of 59 km2) for low-intensity sites (500-1,000 W/m2) and less than 3% for the the most energetic sites with power densities >1,000 W/m2.

+In summary, …

 Background

-Demand for abundant and diverse resources in the oceans is growing, necessitating marine spatial planning.
-To inform development of Marine Hydrokinetic (MHK) and Offshore Wind (OSW) resources, the Department of Energy (DOE) has asked NREL to identify — and mitigate where possible — the competing uses between MHK/OSW technologies and subsea power/telecom cables.
+Demand for abundant and diverse resources in the oceans is growing, which is emphasizing the importance of marine spatial planning.
+To inform development of Marine Hydrokinetic (MHK) and Offshore Wind (OSW) resources, the Department of Energy (DOE), NREL, and EcoQuants, LLC have undertaken this competing uses analysis between MHK/OSW technologies and subsea power/telecom cables.
 The first step in this work is to identify and quantify the overlap between the MHK/OSW resource availability and existing cable routes.

+The analysis is done in terms of resource area because the task of quantifying actual impacts on available resource is a non-trivial undertaking that involves subjective decisions of identifying resource opportunities.
+Quantifying overlap in-terms of resource area—on the other hand—is significantly more straight forward, and useful to marine spatial planners.

 Several publicly available data layers are available that identify cable routes (e.g. MarineCadastre.gov currently hosts an offshore cables geographical information system (GIS) data layer) and MHK/OSW resource density (MHK Atlas, Wind Prospector).
 The cable route linear features, however, do not indicate the setback distance necessary to accommodate subsea cable maintenance requirements.
-Preliminary work was done within NREL to evaluate the influence of subsea cable setback distance on the overlap with MHK/OSW for the west coast of the U.S (Amante et al. 2016).
 Industry reports (Communications Security, Reliability and Interoperability Council IV 2014, 2016) from the International Cable Protection Committee (ICPC) of the North American Submarine Cable Association (NASCA) advise on setback distances that inform this analysis.

 Methods